2,128 pages and posts in this website

 Aesthetics

-I edited and published on this website all of the art and literary criticism in these books: Martin Luther, Literature at Nurse, Impressions and Opinions, Modern Painting, A Preface to The Bending of the Bough, Avowals, and Conversations in Ebury Street.
+This pillar of the GMi website publishes all of the art and literary criticism in these books: Martin Luther, Literature at Nurse, Confessions of a Young Man, Impressions and Opinions, Modern Painting, A Preface to The Bending of the Bough, Avowals, and Conversations in Ebury Street.

-I edited and published on this website most of the uncollected art and literary criticism in numerous vintage periodicals.
+The Aesthetics pillar also publishes most of the uncollected art and literary criticism in numerous vintage periodicals.

 Iconography

 Under the heading Pictures of Family Members, I published a Moore family tree, the Moore coat of arms and motto, and I curated several portraits of kin as far back as great grandparents.
-A recent addition was granduncle John Moore, martyr of the 1798 Irish Rebellion whom I previously overlooked.

 Under the heading of Places, I curated more than 70 pictures of homes and hotels that George Moore “wrote from” (i.e. used as a return address in letters).
 To complete this gallery, I have begun adding notable places he visited but didn’t write from; a spectacular example is Westport House, that was painted by his great grandfather in 1761.
 I also added Ashbrook House, the original Moore manor in Ireland dating to the 1690s.